Bira/octopus-carnival/_drafts/giants/hill-giants.md

 Hill Giants are so much more aligned to the world than to the Elemental Chaos that they resemble big people.
 Big, dumb, violent people.
-I believe hill giants are inspired by the giants you see in some fairy tales, of the kind that walks in from somewhere and begins demanding tribute or eating people's goats until some clever tailor comes in and kills them through trickery.
+I believe hill giants are inspired by the giants you see in some fairy tales, of the kind that walks in from somewhere and begins eating people's goats until some clever tailor comes in and kills them through trickery.

 While D&D hill giants aren't much smarter than the ones in the fairy tales, they're quite a bit harder to defeat, particularly because they're only alone if